Why two Italian regions are holding autonomy referendums

-Rome (CNN)While the rest of the world has its eyes on the outcome of Catalonia's tussle for independence, two of Italy's most prosperous regions are set to go against the establishment with a vote of their own.
+Rome (CNN)While the rest of the world has its eyes on the outcome of Catalonia's tussle for independence, two of Italy's most prosperous regions are going against the establishment with votes of their own.

 But this is not about divorce from Italy.
-Instead, on Sunday, the regions of Lombardy and Veneto, which between them account for around 30% of the country's GDP, will ask citizens to vote for greater autonomy from Rome.
+Instead, the northern regions of Lombardy and Veneto, which between them account for around 30% of the country's GDP, are holding referendums Sunday on whether to seek greater autonomy from Rome.

-Initiated by the local governors, both of whom are part of the right-wing Northern League, a party that once favored secession, the vote is aimed at securing further powers over spending, immigration, education and healthcare.
+The votes, initiated by the local governors, both of whom are part of the right-wing Northern League, a party that once favored secession, the vote is aimed at securing further powers over spending, immigration, education and healthcare.

 Five regions in Italy already boast autonomous powers, including Sardinia and Sicily, as well as Veneto's neighbor, Friuli-Venezia.

-On October 22, citizens in the northern regions of Lombardy (which includes the city of Milan) and Veneto (which has Venice as its capital) will hold a referendum about asking for greater autonomy from Rome.
+Lombardy includes the city of Milan, and Veneto has Venice as its capital.

 The votes were called by the two regional leaders, Roberto Maroni of Lombardy and Luca Zaia of Veneto.
 The referendum is non-binding but local leaders believe it would give them a mandate to negotiate with Rome for further powers.